sun-qua/zinecat/README.md

 - **Presents only the fields relevant to zine cataloging**, in plain language with contextual guidance
 - **Auto-generates technically complex fixed fields** (LDR, 007, 008, 040, 336/337/338) from the student's input
-- **Provides a predefined subject heading list** mapped to vetted LCSH and LCGFT terms
+- **Allowing students to perform subject analysis** with a more user-friendly vocabulary by the Zine Subject Thesaurus
-- **Enforces local cataloging conventions** — library case, MARC relator terms, SMFA/Tufts organization code — by design, not by instruction
+- **Enforces local cataloging conventions** by design (curated relator terms, specific 5XX notes)
 - **Exports a standards-compliant binary MARC 21 file** (`.mrc`) ready for direct import into OCLC Connexion

 ---

 ## Usage
 Open `index.html` in any modern browser — no installation required.
+Also hosted on github.io: https://sun-qua.github.io/zinecat/

 Fill in the form fields from top to bottom.
 The MARC 21 record preview updates in real time as you type.
 When the record is complete, use **Export binary .mrc (OCLC)** to download a file ready for import into OCLC Connexion via File > Import Records.
 A MARCMaker `.mrk` export is also available for use with MARCEdit.